WHY FRANCE COULD BECOME A PRIORITY DESTINATION

 France is the top destination

-In some countries, health care institutions attract travellers based on their reputation for quality, as in the U.S. and Germany; others attract travellers due to their low prices (India, Poland and Thailand, for example).
-France has not been a top destination for medical travellers, yet a strong case can be made that it should be for two reasons: exceptionally high quality clinical care within an overall high performing health care system; and low medical prices.
+In some countries, health care institutions attract travelers based on their reputation for quality, as in the U.S. and Germany; others attract travelers due to their low prices (India, Poland and Thailand, for example).
+France has not been a top destination for medical travelers, yet a strong case can be made that it should be for two reasons: exceptionally high-quality clinical care within an overall high performing health care system; and low medical prices.

 1) physicians’ and institutions’ international reputation;